top of page

 “This book explores the implications of the digital world for talking therapists.
 It covers both the theoretical and the practical, from the way the Internet might challenge and change current practice, to thinking about the legalities an training required to se t up as an online practitioner.
 The book also covers the exciting way in which digital technology is extending our concept of therapy to include new communities, new ways of working, and delivering support.
 It’s written with a broad audience in mind, so whether you’re just starting to learn about digital technologies or are a fully immersed “digital naïve”, this book will have something for you.” – Jen Hyatt, CEO, Big White Wall Ltd.

-Media and the Inner World-.jpeg
+Media and the Inner World

 Media and the Inner World: psycho-cultural approaches